For Chris Zaluski and Sam Smartt, Masters of Fine Arts students at Wake Forest University, the station wagon is a lost piece of Americana.

-The students filmed Wagonmasters, their 40-minute documentary film about the American station wagon automobile, which screened Saturday to crowds at the Inn at St. John's in Plymouth during Concours d'Elegance festivities.
+The students filmed Wagonmasters, their 40-minute documentary film about the American station wagon automobile, which screened Saturday to crowds at in Plymouth during Concours d'Elegance festivities.

 The pair hope the weekend exposure, as well as playing the film festival circuit and other auto events, can help build word-of-mouth interest in the film.

 "This is cool because it's people who are naturally interested in your topic," Smartt said after an encore screening Saturday.
 "Hopefully it will be the first of many screenings we'll get to do at car shows."

 The filmmakers said they feel fortunate that the first car show that invited them to screen their film was essentially the "Super Bowl of car shows."

 Wagonmasters chronicles the cultural history of the American station wagon, and profiles vehicle owners who still are hanging onto their piece of Americana.
 The filming brought the duo to Detroit, as well as California, Vermont and other locales to meet affectionate wagon owners.

 For Zaluski and Smartt, the essence of the film is more than just cars.